freirezinho/freirezinho/README.md

 ## Hi there 👋, I'm Saulo!

-##### Tech Lead / Staff Software Engineer @ Accenture | Certified AWS Cloud Practicioner
+##### Product Engineering Manager | iOS SME @ Accenture | Certified AWS Cloud Practicioner

-I have a passion for front-end engineering – specially mobile engineering, design and animation.
+I have a passion for front-end engineering – specially mobile engineering, design, animation and performance tricks.

 I've worked on, lead, or supervised projects built for iOS, WatchOS (Apple Watch), Android, Cloud, IoT and the Web.